-In coordination with consortium partners, Bluum will conduct three in-person introductory Charter School Grant workshops across the state (in Boise, Idaho Falls, and northern Idaho) to announce the CSP grant, to explain how to apply, and to answer questions.
-In addition, Bluum will run two statewide webinars describing the CSP grant opportunity and the application process.
+In coordination with consortium partners, Bluum will conduct in-person introductory Charter School Grant workshops across the state (in Boise, Idaho Falls, and northern Idaho) to announce the CSP grant, to explain how to apply, and to answer questions.
+Attendance is mandatory for applicants.
+In addition, Bluum will run a statewide webinar describing the CSP grant opportunity and the application process.

 DATES TO BE ANNOUNCED

 The Idaho Public Charter School Commission offers a wealth of charter-related resources – links, tools and templates covering operations, finance planning, Performance Framework, and more:

 - Support Materials – Find a pre-opening checklist and timeline, board and governance resources, and info about additional charter support organizations.

 - PCSC Policies